C64 OS USER'S GUIDE

 The storage device that provides the RTC does not need to be the C64 OS system drive.

-I2C RTC DriverI2C is a serial bus for connecting multiple simple devices together.
+I2C is a serial bus for connecting multiple simple devices together.
 There is a whole family of common components used for Arduino projects that communicate via I2C.

-DS3231 I2C RTC moduleAbove is an example, the DS3231 RTC module, which can be connected to the C64's User Port.
+Above is an example, the DS3231 RTC module, which can be connected to the C64's User Port.
 C64 OS includes a library that implements the I2C bus.
 If you do not have another source for a realtime clock this can be an economical solution.
 These modules are mass-produced and very inexpensive.

 See Appendix VII.
 Libraries → I2C Bus for additional information about how to configure the library for the I2C bus.

-UCI RTC DriverIf you are using an Ultimate64 or have a 1541 Ultimate plugged in with the most recent firmware update, you may choose the UCI RTC driver.
-The Ultimate Command Interface must be enabled in the menu system of the 1541 Ultimate or Ultimate 64.
-In order to allow C64 OS to set the date and time you must also allow that in the options of the 1541 Ultimate or Ultimate 64.
+If you are using a 1541 Ultimate II+ or an Ultimate 64, you may choose the UCI RTC driver.
+The Ultimate Command Interface must be enabled in the menu system of the 1541 Ultimate II+ or Ultimate 64, and the device's firmware should be updated to the latest.

-Manual RTC DriverIf you do not have a device which supplies a realtime clock, press RETURN to select the default, none of the above.
+If you do not have a device which supplies a realtime clock, press "4" or press RETURN to select the default, none of the above.
 This selects a special manual RTC driver.
 The manual RTC driver reads a manually configured date/time string from the file:

 //os/settings/:time.manual.t

-For further information about how to configure a manual time, see Additional Settings time.manual.t below.
+For further information about how to configure a manual time, see Additional settings time.manual.t below.

 Next you can select the appropriate input driver for the hardware you have.
 The required control port number is specified beside each driver.

-1351 MouseIf you have a 1351 or compatible mouse or a 1351 adapter such as MicroMys or MouSTer, choose the 1351 mouse driver.
-This driver has two versions, the default is for port 1, but the alternative driver can be used in port 2.
-The 1351 mouse is a two-button mouse and this driver only provides access to two mouse buttons when used with a 1351 compatible adapter.
+If you have a 1351 or compatible mouse, choose the 1351 mouse driver.
+This driver has two versions, the default is for port 1, but the alternative driver can be used for port 2.
+The 1351 mouse is a two-button mouse and this driver only provides access to two mouse buttons if used with a 1351-compatible adapter.

-MicroMys (and MouSTer)If you are using a MicroMys mouse adapter with a mouse with a wheel, you can choose this driver instead.
-The MicroMys driver only works in port 1, but it provides access to the mouse wheel for scrolling standard scrollable areas throughout C64 OS.
-MouSTer, with the latest firmware, can be configured to use the MicroMys protocol.
-If you have configured your MouSTer for MicroMys compatibility, you may also choose this driver to use the scroll wheel with USB mice.
+If you are using a MicroMys or MouSTer mouse adapter, with a mouse with a wheel, you can choose this driver instead the 1351 driver.
+The MicroMys/MouSTer driver only works in port 1, but provides access to the mouse wheel for scrolling standard scrollable areas throughout C64 OS.

-JoystickThe experience of using a proportional mouse is superior to the experience of using a digital joystick.
+The experience of using a proportional mouse is superior to the experience of using a digital joystick.
 However, if you only have a joystick you can still use it to control C64 OS.
 Choose the joystick driver, either for control port 1 or 2.

-KoalaPadThe KoalaPad driver can be selected if you own a KoalaPad.
-It must be connected to control part 1.
+The KoalaPad driver can be selected if you own a KoalaPad.
+It must be connected to control port 1.
 The C64 OS KoalaPad driver is quite advanced.
 It uses the relative difference between two points to proprtionally move the input pointer, rather than mapping each point on the pad to a point on the screen.
 In this way, a KoalaPad in C64 OS behaves more like a modern computer's trackpad than like a miniature drafting tablet.

-Light PenIf you are lucky enough to own a C64-compatible light pen, this can be connected to control port 1 and used as an input device for C64 OS.
-Note that a light pen requires the use of genuine CRT tube monitor to function correctly.
+If you are lucky enough to own a C64-compatible light pen, this can be connected to control port 1 and used as an input device for C64 OS.
+Note that a light pen requires the use of a genuine CRT tube monitor to function correctly.

 Special thanks to Leif Bloomquist for his contribution of the C64 OS Light Pen driver.

-C128 Numeric KeypadC64 OS runs on a C128 in C64 mode.
+C64 OS runs on a C128 in C64 mode.
 However, most of the C128's additional hardware can be accessed with appropriate programming from C64 mode.
 This includes the ability to read the C128's extended keyboard.

 This driver enables a set of keys on the C128's numeric keypad to function like a digital joystick.
 The number keys: 4, 5, 6 and 8, are used with the index, middle and ring fingers of your right hand for left, down, right and up, respectively.
 The pinky finger rests on the enter key which is used as the primary click.